mccataldo/OP-Settings-Conveyor/README.md

+#Overview
+OP-Settings-Conveyor is a Google Chrome extension that provides copy/paste functionality to users or internal staff of ObservePoint who wish to migrate Web Journey settings off the ObservePoint legacy platform.

+##### Caution!
+This tool may contain bugs and could cause problems!
+This tool also has not been approved for use by ObservePoint, Inc.

 #Download & Install this Extension:
 1. Click the "Download Zip" button above on the right-hand side of this page.
 The zip will download to your local drive.
 2. Unzip the zip.